populationgenomics/team-docs/getting_started.md

 At the CPG, we organise data into logical _dataset_ efforts.
 Around each dataset is a billing boundary, a set of cloud buckets, and machine accounts.
 More information is available in our [Storage Policies](storage_policies/) doc.

-We mostly store genomics data in blobs our the specific blob storage (GCP / Azure).
+We mostly store genomics data in blob storage (GCP / Azure).
 We store structured metadata in metamist - our metadata database as a service.
 We sometimes refer to metamist as the _state_ of analysis at the centre.

 We have two namespaces at the centre: